hessamkhoobkar/Parallel-Universe-Archive/README.md

 ## To-Dos

 - [ ] Implement Queue Page
-Create a dedicated page to manage and display the queue of selected video games.
-This feature will enhance user interaction and organization.
+Create a dedicated page to manage and display the queue of video games I'm yet to play.

 - [ ] Global State for Data Fetching
 Enhance data fetching by integrating a global state management solution.
 This will improve the overall efficiency and maintainability of data retrieval.